Twinless: Plot

 Dennis, a young gay man living in Portland, Oregon, meets a man named Rocky at a diner.
-The two hit it off and sleep together.
-Over the next few days, Rocky ignores Dennis and his attempts to communicate, leading Dennis to visit Rocky's apartment in an attempt to speak with him.
+The two hit it off and have sex.
+Over the next few days, Rocky ignores Dennis's attempts to communicate, leading Dennis to visit Rocky's apartment in an attempt to speak with him.
 Unobserved, he sees Rocky with another man and follows them in his car.
-He eventually approaches them on the road and confronts Rocky for rejecting him.
-Rocky is hit by a car and killed.
+He eventually approaches them on the street and confronts Rocky for rejecting him.
+As Rocky begins to reply, he steps into the street and is fatally struck by a car.

-Rocky's twin brother, Roman, grieves the death of his brother.
-He joins a support group for twinless twins.
-He quickly befriends fellow attendee Dennis, who had stalked and followed Roman from Rocky's funeral to the support group.
-Dennis lies about having had a twin to get close to Roman.
-Under false pretences, the two become close friends.
-Dennis introduces Roman to his colleague, Marcie; the two grow close, leading Dennis to become jealous.
-After spending more time together, Marcie begins to notice inconsistencies in Dennis's claims about his family life.
-She uncovers the truth that he had no twin and insists that Dennis disclose his lies to Roman.
+Rocky's twin, Roman, grieves the death of his brother.
+He joins a support group for twinless twins and quickly makes the acquaintance of fellow attendee Dennis, who wound up in the support group by following Roman from Rocky's funeral.
+Dennis lies about having had a twin to get close to Roman, and the two become close friends.
+Dennis introduces Roman to his colleague Marcie; the two become a couple, leading Dennis to become jealous.
+Eventually, Marcie begins to notice inconsistencies in Dennis's claims about his family life.
+When she uncovers the truth, she insists that Dennis disclose his lies to Roman.

-While sharing a hotel room after watching a hockey game together, a drunk Dennis begins sucking Roman's toes while massaging his foot.
-When Roman declines his advances, Dennis admits his deception.
+While sharing a hotel room with Roman, a drunk Dennis offers him a foot massage, which Roman accepts.
+Overcome with transferred lust for Rocky, Dennis begins sucking Roman's toes.
+When Roman declines his advances, Dennis confesses his deception.
 An angry Roman punches Dennis repeatedly and leaves.
-Roman and Dennis become socially isolated after falling out while Roman and Marcie stay together.
+Roman and Dennis become socially isolated after falling out, while Roman and Marcie continue their relationship.

-Sometime later, Dennis and Roman meet at a diner and discuss Rocky and their friendship.
+Some time later, Dennis and Roman meet at a diner, where they discuss Rocky and their friendship.
 In unison, they ask a waitress for a to-go box, an idiosyncrasy once shared by Roman and Rocky.